joravkumar/GCTranscriptionConnector-Google/README.md

 - **Google Transcription: Random numbers in the transcription:**
   - From time to time some arbitrary numbers show up in the transcription, totally unrelated to the conversation itself.
 It requires further investigation.

-- **OpenAI Transcription: Spurious initial transcripts:**
-  - Some arbitrary sentences included at the beginning, like "context:".
-It requires further investigation.
-  - This may be related to the contextual prompt provided during transcription.

 - **OpenAI Transcription: Synthetic word timing:**
   - Because OpenAI's Speech API doesn't provide word-level timing information, the connector generates synthetic timestamps based on transcript length.